-On June 30, 2011, the Company entered into a settlement agreement with Midtown Partners.
-Under the settlement agreement, the Company will pay Midtown Partners \$57,500 and grant 100,000 shares of its common stock.
+On June 30, 2011, we entered into a settlement agreement with Midtown Partners.
+Under the settlement agreement, we will pay Midtown Partners \$57,500 and grant 100,000 shares of our common stock.
 The cost of the settlement has been recorded as equity issuance costs.
 As a result of the settlement, the litigation in the Eastern District of Michigan will be dismissed.